The Key the Secret: Chart performance

-British DJ Graham Gold picked "The Key the Secret" as one of his favourites in 1995, saying, "I don't care who dissed it – or if it crossed over into the charts.
-The vocal was so up and positive it made me feel how music should make you feel – good."
-James Masterton viewed it as "a rather weak-kneed piece of girlie dance" in his weekly UK chart commentary.
-Andy Beevers from Music Week rated it three out of five, describing it as a "poppy house tune with catchy female vocals".
-Upon the release of the 1996 remix, a reviewer of the magazine gave it four out of five, commenting, "A seemingly superfluous reissue remix of the 1993 number two hit.
-Nevertheless, the song maintains its effervescent hook of housey piano and celebratory vocal, and could well be a hit again."
-James Hamilton from the RM Dance Update declared it as a "Charlemagne cooed raving galloper".
-Mark Frith from Smash Hits complimented it as a "corking" single in his review of the High on a Happy Vibe album.

-Australian music channel Max included "The Key the Secret" in their list of "1000 Greatest Songs of All Time" in 2012.

 Music video

 The accompanying music video of "The Key the Secret" was directed by British director and assistant director Lindy Heymann.
-It features the band performing the song in an indoor botanical garden.
+It features the band performing the song in what appears to be an indoor botanical garden.
 Singer Diane Charlemagne sings between the plants.
 Several dancers also appear in the video, with body painting in gold.
 The colours of the video repeatedly fade out into black-and-white or the opposite.
 Some scenes also show the dancers looking into or they are seen through a glass sphere.
 "The Key the Secret" received heavy rotation on MTV Europe in November 1993.